 The present Michigan State Capitol building was dedicated in 1879.
 It was designed by Detroit architect Elijah E. Myers, who went on to design the state capitols of Texas and Colorado.
 The Capitol’s interior is one of the country’s finest examples of Victorian decorative arts.

 After more than a century of service, critics called for the “obsolete” Capitol to be demolished and replaced.
 A public outcry spurred a massive modernization effort, during which we completed a comprehensive restoration of the building’s exterior and the interior of the Governor’s Wing.

 Into the Future

 The Heritage Hall expansion welcomes visitors to the Capitol.
 Located entirely underground, the new facility expands the Capitol’s footprint by a quarter without compromising its historic integrity.
-A 600-seat auditorium is surrounded by orientation and gathering spaces.
+A 300-seat assembly hall is surrounded by orientation and gathering spaces.

 Heritage Hall will provide a gracious entry experience that welcomes people of all abilities.
 Extra-wide ramps and seat walls will help everyone enter and exit comfortably.
 All spaces inside the hall are designed to be fully accessible, including both levels of the auditorium.

 Daylighting an Underground Space